Explore Our Programs

 MA in Education

-Develops instructional leaders who examine literacy and language development of native English speakers, bilingual speakers, English language learners, and speakers of non-standard English in grades K-12 and adult education.
+Examines the literacy and language development of native English speakers, bilingual speakers, English learners, and/or speakers of nonstandard English in grades K-12, including adult education.
+Literacy and language issues are examined within a global context.

 MS in Mathematics (from the College of Natural Sciences and Mathematics)